Friday, March 16, 2012

 It takes enlightenment to know the enlightened, and leadership traits to discern leadership attributes in others.
 And I know about leadership.
 The main reason I settled for the three gentlemen mentioned in the above paragraph.

 As you brainstorm on your potential choice or choices, remember that no man is infallible.
-And as Jesus Christ would say: he, who is without sin, cast the first stone!
-I hold this view specifically about the yet-to-be-proven allegation of fraudulent land grab by Mr. El-Rufair. in favor of his family members while he was the Minister of the Federal Capital Territory.
+And as Jesus Christ would say: he who is without sin, cast the first stone!
+I hold this view specifically about the yet-to-be-proven allegation of fraudulent land grab by Mr. El-Rufai in favour of his family members while he was the Minister of the Federal Capital Territory.
 Until he is tried and convicted, let's avoid the call for his crucifixion on the pages of our newspaper.

 At this juncture, I would like to add that Wazobia or Federal Character did not play any role in my selection process.
 I was looking for (1) sound and verifiable academic and public service credentials, (2) familiarity with emerging global trends regarding international laws, technological innovations, and foreign investments (3) in-depth knowledge and understanding of the so-call "Nigeria Question", (4) audacity and creativity, (5) tested/preparedness, (6) flexibility and ability to confront unanticipated developments within and outside Nigeria, and (7) ability to lead, command, and inspire others.
 I implore you to pick your candidate or candidates, and then we will do a comparative analysis.